FabricMC/fabric-docs/develop/entities/first-entity.md

 ## Creating Rendering {#creating-rendering}

-Rendering refers to the process of converting game data—such as blocks, `entities``, and environments—into visual representations displayed on the player's screen.
+Rendering refers to the process of converting game data such as blocks, ``entities``, and environments into visual representations displayed on the player's screen.
 This involves determining how objects are illuminated, shaded, and textured.

 ::: tip